Portsmouth High School, Southsea

 Portsmouth High School is a private day school for girls in Southsea, a district in the southern coastal city of Portsmouth, England.
 Founded by the Girls' Public Day School Trust in 1882, it is one of the Trust's smaller schools.

 The Good Schools Guide described the school as "a super no-frills choice: big enough to appeal to almost any girl, but not at the expense of the personal touch".

 History

 Portsmouth High School was founded by the Girls' Public Day School Trust (now the Girls' Day School Trust) in 1882.
 The school moved to its present premises on Kent Road in Southsea in 1885, when the building was opened by Princess Louise.
 Dovercourt, the house built and lived in by the Southsea architect Thomas Ellis Owen, was acquired for the Junior School in 1927.
 During World War II the school was evacuated to two country houses in Hampshire, Hinton Ampner (Junior Pupils) and Adhurst St Mary (Senior Pupils), and became a boarding school for six years.
 After the war, the school became a direct grant grammar school under the Education Act 1944 and became independent during the mid-1970s when the scheme was abolished.

-Academics

-In 2021 Portsmouth High School’s A Level 5 year average A* to B was 79%.
-GCSE 5 year average for A*/A and 9-7 is 69% which is more than double the national average.